Details at a Glance

 - Award notification and disbursement: Award recipients will be notified of their selection by early March 2021.
 The cost-reimbursable sub-award agreements are expected to arrive at MSGC’s affiliated institutions late spring 2021.

 Michigan Space Grant Consortium offers research and public service fellowships to graduate students who successfully compete for the award.
 Students are required to have a mentor from the faculty research, education, or public service communities, with whom they intend to work.
 Projects should describe their connection to NASA strategic interests as detailed in NASA Strategic Plan 2014.
 Preference is given to projects focused on aerospace, space science, and Earth system science.
-Students working in other related science, technology, engineering, and mathematics (STEM) fields, including educational research topics in STEM, are also eligible to apply.
+Students working in other related science, technology, engineering, arts, and mathematics (STEAM) fields, including educational research topics in STEAM, are also eligible to apply.

 After developing a research plan (including budget) with the mentor, students write and submit an essay detailing their project and how the funds will be spent.
 The fellowship-supported research can occur over the summer, during the academic year, or both.